tryterra/static-analysis/README.md

 ## Testing

-The server includes comprehensive test coverage.
 See `TEST_RESULTS.md` for detailed test results and examples of all tool outputs.

 ## License

 MIT License - see LICENSE file for details.

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Add tests for new functionality
-4. Ensure all tests pass
-5. Submit a pull request

 ## Requirements